courses-ionio/mm/projects/2017156/readme.md

-1η ασκηση (search, download and play with the terminal your favorite song of the month from youtube) <br/>
+1st exercise (search, download and play with the terminal your favorite song of the month from youtube) <br/>
 https://asciinema.org/a/276115 <br/>
 use youtube-dl and mocp. <br/>
+AGGELOS APOSTOLOU  <br/>
+P2017156  <br/>